Summary

 validation will fail.

-constraints with the init
+Use PDAs with the init constraint

 initialize an account using a PDA.

-constraint must be used in combination with the payer
+Recall that the init constraint must be used in combination with the payer

-constraints to specify the account that will pay for account
+and space constraints to specify the account that will pay for account

 initialization and the space to allocate on the new account.
 Additionally, you

-as one of the fields of the account validation
+must include system_program as one of the fields of the account validation

 struct.

-for non-PDA accounts, Anchor defaults to setting the owner of
+init for non-PDA accounts, Anchor defaults to setting the owner of

 the initialized account to be the program currently executing the instruction.

-However, when using init
+However, when using init in combination with seeds and bump, the owner

 must be the executing program.
 This is because initializing an account for the